Thursday, 31 July 2014

 And more about the history and early days of acid can be found in my earlier dense exposé: The LSD Experiments of the 1950s and 60s [Videos & Documentaries]

-Delving into the alluring topic of the Placebo Effect offers us clear insights into the workings of beliefs, thoughts, feelings, and intents.
+Delving into the alluring topic of Placebo Effect offers us clear insights into the workings of beliefs, thoughts, feelings, and intents.
 Placebo shows that our brain and perception have a profound effect on our body chemistry; consequently on our physical health as well as our experience of reality as a whole.
 It is so mysterious, it could be looked upon as an energetic phenomenon which works when the mind and heart (intent) match the energy of the result ― or the healing ― we wish to achieve.
 So the act of believing that we’ll heal, or trip, helps making us heal or trip in real; or at least speeds up the process in the case of the healing.
 This magic is poetry in motion.

 Fascinatingly, more than two decades later science came to support our story.
 New research published in Psychopharmacology showed that placebo can indeed induce psychedelic effects, including perceptual alterations.
 In simpler words, subjects tripped following ingesting a sugar pill, which they were made to believe was a psychedelic drug resembling psilocybin found in magic mushrooms.